longhorn/website/content/docs/1.5.0/snapshots-and-backups/scheduling-backups-and-snapshots.md

 Longhorn will automatically add a volume to the `default` group when the volume has no recurring job.

+## Delete Recurring Jobs

+Longhorn automatically removes Volume and PVC recurring job labels when a corresponding RecurringJob custom resource is deleted.
+However, if a recurring job label is added without an existing RecurringJob custom resource, Longhorn does not perform the cleanup process for that label.

 ## Apply Recurring Job to Longhorn Volume